-There are many reasons why you may suddenly need to update your resume at some point during your freelance career.
+There are many reasons, such as preparing a proposal template or quote template for a new gig, why you may suddenly need to update your resume at some point during your freelance career.
 Maybe you’ve been freelancing on the side while you earn your degree, and now it’s time to enter the traditional workforce for a while.
 Maybe you decided that freelancing isn’t for you.
 Or, quite simple, maybe you need an updated resume to help you secure some more freelance contracts.

 No matter what your situation may be for needing to update your resume, you’re probably wondering exactly how to put freelance work on your resume.
 After all, you’ve been gaining some really valuable experience and expanding your skill set, and you want to shout about it to any potential employers or clients.

 The steps outlined in this article will help you figure out how to list freelance work on your resume - no matter how long you’ve been freelancing - so you can make a great impression.
 Scroll down to the bottom of the article for some useful freelancer resume examples, and our downloadable pack of 5 resume samples for freelance designers, developers, writers, marketers, videographers, and more.

 Should you list freelance work on your resume?

 Yes, absolutely!
 You won’t be alone in listing your freelance work on your resume.
 In fact, according to a 2016 study on freelancing in America, around 55 million people in the US are freelancing - and you can guarantee that many of them have had to update their resume at some point!

 The skills and experience that you’ve learned as a freelancer are just as valid as the ones learned in a more traditional workplace.
 From drafting professional freelance invoices to responsibly time tracking, all these skills can be transferable to almost any job.

 As long as the freelance work has some relevance to the job you’re applying for (i.e. as long as there are some transferable skills between the two positions), you should always list your freelance work on your resume.